Nosferatu (band)

-Nosferatu are an English second wave gothic rock band.
-As of 2022, the members are Damien DeVille (lead guitar) and Tim Vic (vocals and guitar).
+Nosferatu are an English gothic rock band.
+As of 2025, the members are Damien DeVille (lead guitar),Tim Vic (vocals and guitar), Olde Bones (drums) and Smiffy (bass guitar).

 History

 Nosferatu were formed in March 1988 by guitarist Damien DeVille, bassist Vlad Janicek, and vocalist Sapphire Aurora.
 In 1990, they debuted with the track "Bloodlust" on a compilation album.
-Ex Grenadier Guard Gary Clarke (The Cureheads) Took over from Sapphire & fronted the band on their first Uk tour, opening for Every New Dead Ghost.
+Ex Grenadier Guard Gary Clarke (The Cureheads) took over from Sapphire & fronted the band on their first Uk tour, opening for Every New Dead Ghost.
 Clarke left in late 1990 to start The Cureheads.
 In 1991, they recorded The Hellhound EP with vocalist Louis DeWray replacing Clarke.
 In 1992, Dave Roberts of the gothic rock group Sex Gang Children wanted Nosferatu to release a compilation of their singles so far under the Cleopatra Records label, but the band agreed to record new songs towards their debut album Rise in 1993.
 Afterwards, Niall Murphy replaced DeWray on vocals for their Halloween shows.

 In 1994, Nosferatu released a compilation of early recordings called Legend and their second studio album The Prophecy.
 Afterwards, Murphy was replaced by Dominic LaVey, and Janicek left the band, with Dante Savarelle replacing.
 The group signed with Hades Records, and released Prince of Darkness in 1996.
 In 1998, the group released Lord of the Flies with bassist Doc Milton replacing Savarelle, and featured guest drummer Rat Scabies formerly of The Damned.

 Bassist Stefan Diablo replaced Milton and the band worked on the album Re Vamped, released in 1999.
 Re Vamped had remixes and some new tracks.
 In 2000, they released the live album Reflections Through a Darker Glass.
 They released another compilation album The Best of Nosferatu, Vol. 1 Louis DeWray officially rejoined the band in 2005, and in 2011, they released the album Wonderland under Dark Fortune Records.

 In 2015, vocalist Louis DeWray left the band and Tim Vic replaced him.